By 37Design |

 The drag-and-drop interface doesn't exist on mobile.
 You tap a button, the system file picker opens, you select photos, and the upload begins.
 Except "begins" is generous.
 What actually happens is: the browser starts sending files over a single HTTP connection, one after another, with no parallelism.
 If you're on LTE, each 5MB photo takes 10 to 20 seconds.
 Fifteen photos is 3 to 5 minutes of staring at your phone, hoping you don't get a notification that pulls you away from Safari.

 Switch apps?
 Upload dies.
 Screen locks?
 Upload dies.
 Flaky cell signal for two seconds?
 You might lose the whole batch.
+And if you're uploading HEIC photos straight from your iPhone camera, there's another wrinkle — HEIC support in WordPress only works cleanly from version 5.8 onward, and some hosts still need a manual nudge to handle the format properly.

 Methods That Don't Work Well